hbc/Intro-to-Unix/lessons/06_QC_trimming.md

   done
 ```

 In the 'for loop', do you remember how a variable is assigned the value of each item in the list in turn?
 We can call it whatever we like.
-This time it is called 'infile'.
-Note that the third line of this for loop is creating a second variable called 'outfile'.
-We assign it the value of $infile with '_trim.fastq' appended to it.
-The variable is wrapped in curly brackets '{}' so the shell knows that whatever follows is not part of the variable name $infile.
-There are no spaces before or after the '='.
+This time it is called `infile`.
+Note that the third line of this 'for loop' is creating a second variable called `outfile`.
+We assign it the value of `$infile` with `.qualtrim25.minlen35.fq` appended to it.
+There are no spaces before or after the '=' when assigning a variable.

 Now let's keep our directory organized.
 Make a directory for the trimmed fastq files: